Courses: Browse & Enroll

 In this course students will learn to prepare and interpret the three major components of the corporate annual report: the Balance Sheet, the Income Statement, and the Statement of Cash Flows.
 The underlying accounting model that produces these statements will be critically reviewed; both its strengths and limitations will be evaluated.
 Additionally the role of popular ratios in forecasting firm profitability, risk, and liquidity are considered.
 Student will gain this knowledge through homework assignments, discussion questions, and an integrative case analysis.
 This course is a prerequisite for Financial and Managerial Accounting SCH-MGMT 633)This 1 credit course is listed as SCH-MGMT 597FA.

 This course will provide students with an overview of the important issues regarding how finance works in the world economy.
 Topics include: bond markets, money markets, securitization, equity markets, futures and options markets, derivatives markets, and foreign exchange markets.
 There are several topics that will be covered in a short period of time, this course focuses on the fundamentals and describes what these markets provide and how each functions.
 This course is a prerequisite for Corporate Finance SCH-MGMT 640).
 This 1 credit course is listed as SCH-MGMT 597FF.

 This seminar will identify the linkages between globalization and health and examine the positive and negative impacts which globalization poses for the safety and security of the world's population.
-This 3 credit course is listed as PUBHLTH 590Q.
+(PUBHLTH 590Q, 3 credits)

 Foundation for program planning in community health education and other public health areas.
 Provides basic planning principles, processes, and methods.
 A multidisciplinary approach integrating the use of theory and practice.
 This 3 credit course is listed as PUBHLTH 704.